 El Tren is the name of the historic railroad on Mallorca that connects Palma with Sóller.
 The ride in the old wooden carriages is a unique experience which attracts children of all ages.
 On the way the train passes 13 tunnels and a viaduct with five arches offering a spectacular view of the Sóller valley.
 Here’s what only few people know: You can ask the conductor for a special stop in Alfabia.
 Then the train stops just for you and in a few more steps you reach a wonderful oasis.

 The Gardens of Alfabia and the mansion of the same name date back to Moorish times.
-For me it is a small paradise.
+For me it is a piece of paradise.
 An avenue of tall plane trees leads up to the premises.
 Take your time to explore the countless rooms, including a bedroom that was once specially prepared for the queen, an oil mill and stables.
 The lush garden blooms differently in every season and is crisscrossed by watercourses.
 A highlight is the pergola with water feature, fun to walk on a hot day.
 And then there’s the café by the pond in the palm garden.
 Find a seat and enjoy the peacefulness.

 A hike up to the Castell d’Alaró is another great thing to do with the whole family.
 A cobbled path leads all the way to the remains of that legendary fortress.
 Set right on the ridge of the flat mountain top, with steep rock walls to all sides, it was long considered to be impregnable.
 My favorite place is the small chapel with the guesthouse just a few steps further up.
 Its large south facing terrace got a panoramic view across the whole island.
 And a tiny bar that serves perfect coffee and homemade cakes.